dex4er/js-fs-blob-storage/README.md

 _Options:_

-- `ext` is a default extension added to file name for the object (optional,
+- `ext` is a default extension added to the file name for the object (optional, default: `this.ext`)
-  default: `this.ext`)
-- `part` is a extension added to file name which can be later commited (optional, default: `this.part`)
+- `part` is an extension added to the file name which can be later committed (optional, default: `this.part`)

 Commits the object in the storage.
-It means that file name for the object is renamed and the additional extension for partial objects is removed.
+It means that the file name for the object is renamed and the additional extension for partial objects is removed.
 Throws an error if has occurred or the object doesn't exist.

 ### remove